 - 30 highly recommended items in personal brand code

 - The 12 most read post in guillemrecolons.com 2018

-The best of 2018 (at my discretion, Of course) at Personal Branding
+The best of 2018 (at my discretion, Of course) in Personal Branding

 As I did in thebalance of the year 2016 and the balance of the year 2017, below I detail the articles or videos that have influenced me the most (remember that order is not relevant), recommended books, essential events and also the twelve most read posts on this blog during 2018.
 Let's go, a way to see the harvest of the 18.

 30 highly recommended items in personal brand code

 - 2019: 20 branding trends.
 Ivan Diaz.
 Branzai.
 The ones you know me, you know that my professional origin is more branding than “Personal”, and this article seems like a gem to me to understand what it really takes to manage brands.
 And many of the points apply to the personal brand.
 Thank you Master Ivan for keeping us up to date!

 - Defining personal brand and professional brand.
 Eva Collado.
 Eva is generous, that's part of your brand.
 And she's also a great content curator.
 In this post he collects 30 definitions of personal and professional brand of various authors.
 Not content with that thirty, months later he would give us other 40 definitions of new authors in What is the personal brand to you?
 Always discovering talent!

 - Beyond the personal brand: professional positioning.
 Daniel Romero-Abreu.
 Daniel, founder of Thinking Heads, helps us separate the grain from the straw: “We focus on defining the image we want them to perceive from us when it's important to find what we can deliver something of value in and become irreplaceable”.
 I referenced this article a few months ago in a post.
 Highly recommended reading.